mongodb/chatbot/docs/docs/ingest/fine-tune.md

 # Fine Tune Ingestion

-You can fine tune your ingestion process to optimize it for your application.
+You can fine tune your data ingestion process to optimize it for your application.

-This page contains some information on how you can fine tune your ingestion practice based on our experience building RAG applications and emerging best practices.
+This page contains some information on fine tuning ingestion based on our experience building RAG applications and emerging best practices.

 ## Standardize Data Formats